rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 ```

-Nothing fancy going on here, Let's look at the solution.

-First line has most of the logic here.
-We wrap everything inside a *parseInt* function, ( to convert string to integer ), now, steps are as follows
-- we take the absolute value of the number
+Notice the `==` as opposed to `===` becuase we want to check if both sides are equal regardless of their type.
+In this case X is a number while the computed value is a string.

+Some of the methods chained are

-- convert the number to a string
+- toString() to convert the number to string
-- split the string, and convert it to an array
+- split() to convert the string to an array of characters
-- reverse the array
+- reverse() to reverse the array
-- join the elements of array
+- join() to join the array back to a string

-this gives us the reversed number in string format, and then parseInt converts it to a number.

-Next, we check if the reversed integer is greater than the given constraint, if yes, we retrun 0 ( constaints in question )

-In the last line, we check the sign of initial number X and mulitply it with reversed number to get the integer with same sign.
+This will also solve the problem with the sign of the number.
+When we convert the number to string, the minus sign becomes the part of the string and on reversal goes to end.
+For example -123 becomes 321-.

 This is all we need to solve the problem, once we submit it, these are the stats.
 ```yaml